During implementation, we will set you up with Accelerated Reader credentials.

 Google Maps

-During implementation, we add our ByWater Google Maps Key to Aspen Administration > Third Party Enrichment > Google API Settings > Google Maps Key.
+To add a Google Maps Key go to Aspen Administration > Third Party Enrichment > Google API Settings > Google Maps Key.

 To add New York Times lists to your Aspen catalog, follow these steps.
 Once you've set up your NYT account and added the necessary credentials, the NYT Best Sellers lists will pull in automatically and Aspen will check for updates on a weekly basis.